Rosen Nissan helped make these videos

 Never attempt to replace a hose that is connected to the air conditioner in your 740 - these hoses contain refrigerant that is under pressure and can blind you.
 AC problems are always best left to your professional mechanic.

-Burnt out brake lights increase your chance of getting rear ended - check and change yours today1992 Volvo 740 2.3L 4 Cyl.
+Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!1992 Volvo 740 2.3L 4 Cyl.
 Wagon